kumpan/unikorn/content/startpage/2020-05-20-startpage.md

     - question: What is a Search Customer Journey?
       answer: >-
         A search customer journey is a model we use at Unikorn, developed by Ulrika Viberg.

         The model is based on a traditional customer journey, with the phases awareness, interest, consideration, evaluation and conversion.
-As these phases translates to the search intents of informational, transactional and commercial searches, they can be added as a layer on the customer journey.
+As these phases translate to the search intents of informational, transactional and commercial searches, they can be added as a layer on the customer journey.

-        As we often do customer journeys as a start-off in our web projects, it seemed logical to add a layer of search on top of it.
+        In this sense, as we often do customer journeys as a start-off in our web projects, it seemed logical to add a layer of search on top of it.
+Resulting in:

+        * Inspirational content for the awareness phase.

+        * Situational and informational content inside the interest stage + Informational search.

+        * Consideration phase offers USP (Unique selling proposition) and value proposition content + Informational and commercial search.

+        * Evaluation phase translating into reviews and cases production + Informational and transactional search.

+        * Purchase stage produces CRO (Conversion rate optimisation) and secure purchasing content + Transactional search.

+        Servicing a search customer journey as ours, the exactitude, relates to minimal changes in e.g. keywords’ slight differences “wine with food” and “wine and food”, as Ulrika explains in the following in-depth article about Unikorn’s customer journey.

         [Read the article about The Customer Journey >>](https://www.unikorn.se/blog/search-customer-journey/)